 4-way Stereo System

 I started designing a new audio system for myself in 2007.
 It would be a horn-loaded system, at least in the high frequencies, and it would center around JBL's 2435Be 3" dome, 1.5" exit, neodymium magnet, low profile compression driver which I had bought a used pair of from Ebay.
 This would be mounted to a LeCleac'h horn I would make to cover the midrange.
-I measured the expansion rate of the 2435 through its phase plug and design a LeCleac'h horn that kept that same flair rate at the throat of the horn.
+I measured the expansion rate of the 2435 through its phase plug and designed a LeCleac'h horn that kept that same flair rate at the throat of the horn.
 This turned out to be a 385Hz horn with a T of 1.414.
-I then design a foot to support the horn, centering it around the center of gravity of the horn with the driver mounted.
+I then designed a foot to support the horn, centering it around the center of gravity of the horn with the driver mounted.
 Here's the horn I designed:

 I designed this horn before I had a way to build it.
 After moving to start a new job, I had a large amount of free time on my hands and used it to research, design and build a CNC wood router to use to build a pair of these midrange horns.

 Here's the router after cutting out some of the parts for one of the horns.
+The horn was sliced up and I cut the slices out sheets of MDF.

-And here are the parts glued together, but before sanding:
+Here are the parts glued together, but before sanding:

-And here part way through sanding:
+Here it is part way through sanding:

 To sand the horn, I built myself a hand-held spindle sander by buying some parts from a Grizzly spindle sander and fabricating a tube and motor mount to attach them to a 300W AC servo motor.
+This let me reach down into the throat of the horns to sand.

-Here's a shot of the JBL 2435Be driver mounted to the horn and with the back cover off, checking for damage:
+Here's a shot of the JBL 2435Be driver mounted to the horn with the back cover off, checking for damage:

 Initially I used one horn sitting on top of a subwoofer I had built earlier using a JBL Sub1500 woofer, a 15" JBL woofer made for a Revel subwoofer.
 Here I was pulling the woofer out of the box to add some more foam to seal leaks around the mounting bolt holes.
 I crossed over the system at 500Hz and eq'd everything in-room with DSP.
 It wasn't horrible, but nothing special.
 This was in late 2013.